-Also within HortPark is the Native Garden.
+Also within HortPark is Native Garden.
 This holds a collection of more than 100 plants local to Singapore.
 Look out for the bee hotels littered throughout the Native Garden.

-Gardeners’ Day Out, a gardening event organised by NParks, is also regularly held at HortPark.
+Gardeners’ Day Out, a gardening event organised by NParks, is regularly held at the HortPark’s HortCentre.

 Address: 33 Hyderabad Road, Singapore 119578